mdn/content/files/en-us/mdn/structures/page_types/api_constructor_subpage_template/index.md

 > **Note:** Sometimes you will want to link to examples given on another page.
 >
-> If you have some examples in this page and some more examples on another page, then include an H3 heading for each example in this page, then a final H3 heading with the text "More examples", under which you can link to the extra examples.
+> Scenario 1: If you have some examples on this page and some more examples on another page
+> Include an H3 heading for each example on this page and then a final H3 heading with the text "More examples", under which you can link to the examples on other pages.
 For example:
 >
 >  ```md
 >  ## Examples